SamSeed-Softwire/DevOps-Course-Starter/README.md

 - Build and run the test version of the app (all tests): `docker-compose up --build --remove-orphans todo-app-test`
 - Build and run the test version of the app (specific tests): e.g. `docker-compose up --build --remove-orphans todo-app-test tests_e2e`

+## CI

+### Intro

+The application uses [Travis CI](https://www.travis-ci.com/), integrated with GitHub.
+When a pull request is created or updated, Travis builds the app and tests it.
+See [.travis.yml](.travis.yml) for how this works.
+Build status notifications are sent to Slack and via email.

+### Config

+First, you will need to set up an integration between Travis and your GitHub account, which can be done from your Travis settings.

+Second, included in the [.travis.yml](.travis.yml) file are the environment variables the application needs in order to run (making the [.env](.env) file visible to Travis would mean committing it to Git history, which would be insecure).
+You will need to update these with your own credentials (for Docker, Trello and Slack).

+Most of these credentials are sensitive.
+Where sensitive they need to be encrypted.
+The best way to do this is using Travis CLI's `encrypt` command - see documentation [here](https://docs.travis-ci.com/user/encryption-keys/).

+Details on configuring Slack notifications (including setting up a new Travis-Slack integration) can be found [here](https://docs.travis-ci.com/user/notifications/#configuring-slack-notifications).